Table of Contents

 Every woman is different, but monthly cycles are all similar and can affect your running.

+The menstrual cycle occurs monthly from menarche (age 11-14) until menopause (age 45-50).
 The levels of estrogen and progesterone change continuously throughout the cycle as a complex interaction of positive and negative feedback mechanisms regulate the timing and amount of hormones that are secreted.
 With the large fluctuations in the concentrations of these hormones, the phase of the menstrual cycle significantly affects a female runner’s hormonal environment and, therefore, her physiology.

 Phases of the Menstrual Cycle